lelutin/puppet-fail2ban/README.md

  * `ensure` parameter deprecated in fail2ban::jail since 1.2.0.
 Will be removed for 2.x.
-Since the jail define uses puppetlabs-concat to define a fragment for each jail to be concatenated in `/etc/fail2ban/jail.local`, we're purposfully avoiding to use the ensure parameter.
+Since the jail define uses puppetlabs-concat to define a fragment for each jail to be concatenated in `/etc/fail2ban/jail.local`, we're purposefully avoiding to use the ensure parameter.
 This is because the 2.x branch of puppetlabs-concat has deprecated this parameter and issues warnings to users that are using it.
 Users of the fail2ban module should instead remove the resources for the jails that must be removed.